BROKEN BODY, BURNING ACHE: A PRAYER OF RELEASE

 Lord, I cannot close my eyes without feeling their hot, dry, burning ache, or be comfortable in a room where bright light infiltrates.
 I cannot get away from this broken body.
 I cannot get away from me.

 What I can do is to give it all to you.
 To turn my sickness and pain into an offering.
 To yield and surrender each fresh sting.
 To stop fighting what I cannot control, and to live like you’re here and you’re able.
 To seek your help when I cannot help myself.

 AS I REACH OUT

-And as I reach out to you, I sense your arms are more than big enough to cope with the burden I pass on.
+As I reach out to you, I sense your arms are more than big enough to cope with the burden I pass on.
 As my own weak and weary arms falter in the giving, I see how swiftly you willingly take it all from me.
-There is no hesitation, only acceptance and peace.
-And I feel lighter once you have received it.
+There is no hesitation, only acceptance and peace — and I feel lighter once you have received it.

 I sink further down in this bed, but it’s more of a falling into deeper rest.
 It’s a letting go that allows me to breathe freely again.
 Then my ears sense you calling my name and I lift tired lids to look into your face.
 What I see brings my soul to my knees.
 My heart contracts and I gasp.

 For before me is a beautiful bouquet, full of fragrant, heavenly flowers.
 They’re heady, vibrant and dazzling with color.
 A veritable rainbow of delight dances before my eyes and I can’t help but open them wide.
 There’s a huge smile on my face as I witness the glory before me.